publicinnovation/openorg/chapters/2_need-and-opportunity.md

 - Georges, G., Glynn-Burke, T., and McGrath, A. (2013, June 20). *Improving the Local Landscape for Innovation (Part 2): Framework for an Innovative Jurisdiction*.
 Ash Center for Democratic Governance and Innovations, John F. Kennedy School of Government.
 Retrieved from http://www.innovations.harvard.edu/showdoc.html?id=2849663
 - Goldsmith, S. (2010). *The Power of Social Innovation: How Civic Entrepreneurs Ignite Community Networks for Good*.
 Jossey-Bass.
 - Next Economy (2013, March 19). *Next Economy Prosperity Plan*.
 Retrieved from http://www.nexteconomycapitalregion.org/uploads/Capital_Region_Prosperity_Plan_Mar_19_2013.pdf
 - Wilson, J.Q.
-(1989). *Bureacracy: What Government Agencies Do and Why They Do It*.
+(1989). *Bureaucracy: What Government Agencies Do and Why They Do It*.
 Basic Books.

 <br />